SichangHe/JSphere/sketch.md

     - Shipping the whole app instead of only the necessary parts.
     - ~~Preemptive loading.~~ I don't think so.
 - Misalignment between developer intention and actual JS shipped.
+- Large amounts of JS is used for bulk transformation of JSON data to DOM nodes, a common protocol in SPAs.

 ## Deeper motivation